 You can think of them as a set of rules that tell your designers and developers how to implement their strategies, how to work on tasks, how to share information with each other and more.

-These are the most popular web development methodologies:
+These are the most popular web development process methodologies:

 - Agile: It adopts an iterative approach that requires less planning.
 Its development cycle is quite short which makes it flexible and easily adaptable.
 The methodology also focuses on recommendations and user feedback which ensures high-quality project delivery.